 Postgraduate Certificate in Health Research

-This modular part-time programme is particularly suitable for academically gifted medical and dental trainees with the potential to be the independent researchers of the future.
+This modular programme is particularly suitable for academically gifted medical and dental trainees with the potential to be the independent researchers of the future.

 - develop skills of research, design and data analysis in both qualitative and quantitative research

 - identify, critically appraise and incorporate the results of medical and social science research into the day-to-day decision-making of clinical, scientific and administrative practice

 - apply the principles of evidence-based practice in health care settings

 - plan how to implement the findings of research to improve health care